CompOmics/compomics.github.io/reporter/_posts/2016-02-29-releasenotes.md

 ---

+**Changes in Reporter 0.2.15 (February 29.
+2016):**

+* BUG FIX: Improved the test for checking if a user selected Java home folder contains a valid Java installation or not.

+* LIBRARY UPDATE: Updated PeptideShaker to version 1.8.0.
+* LIBRARY UPDATE: Updated utilities to version 4.5.1.

+---

 **Changes in Reporter 0.2.14 (February 12.
 2016):**

 * BUG FIX: Corrected an error in the definition of the iTRAQ 8plex 115 ion.